-From the founder of BBC News Labs and the #newsHACK hack event series.
+From the founder of BBC News Labs and the #newsHACK hackathon event series, some tips and tricks.

 1) An inspirational shared challenge